acstech/doppler-events/README.md

 ## Local Development and Testing

-Whenever a file changes inside of any of the three repos (doppler-api, doppler-events, doppler-frontend), the appropriate [docker build command](https://github.com/acstech/doppler-events/wiki/Build-Commands) will need to be run.
+Whenever a file changes inside of any of the three repos (doppler-api, doppler-events, doppler-frontend), the appropriate docker build command will need to be run.

+In doppler-events run docker build . -t acstintern/doppler-events:latest

+In doppler-api run docker build . -t acstintern/doppler-api:latest

+In doppler-frontend run docker build . -t acstintern/doppler-frontend:latest

+And make sure that the docker-compose.yml file has either ':' or ':latest' after the doppler services, which correspond to the different repositories.

 Then run `docker-compose up -d` and proceed to checkout the new changes.